veltall/interview-problems/README.md

 # interview-problems

-A collection of my own solutions / ideas for solving various interview coding challenges
+A collection of my own solutions / ideas for various interview coding challenges

+Ongoing List:

+1. next larger permutation of a number